-Perspectives on Be Creative: A Campaign for Chicago Arts Education
+Perspectives on Be Creative: The Campaign for Creative Schools

 “We’re at a unique moment in time for arts education in Chicago and we need to take advantage of it.
 There’s considerable momentum behind the idea that the arts are essential to the education of our children.
 We see support for this campaign from all corners of the city – leaders in education, arts and culture, business, community organizations and government.
 It’s really become a movement, calling for more arts in our schools.”